Brqje/AdiBags-BetterCategories/README.md

-# Baroque edit of AdiBags-BetterCategories for AdiBags Classic/BCC:
+# Baroque edit of AdiBags-BetterCategories for AdiBags Classic 1.13 & BCC 2.5:

 I've modded the excellent AdiBags-BetterCategories addon to feature TBC items, to be used for BCC.
-It uses sensible categorization/auto sorting for both leveling and end-game Classic & Burning Crusade Classic content.
+It uses sensible categorization/auto sorting for both leveling and end-game Classic 1.13.x & Burning Crusade Classic 2.5.x content.
 It's modified for all the requirements of a serious end-game raider, presenting inventory contents in a streamlined way.

 It includes specific sorting for over 2200 items: